melodyserra/sfhp2/day_1/README.md

 ```

 ## How can you edit an existing webpage?
-- Hit "command+option+j" and this will open the developer tools.
+- Open the developer tools.
 - This can then be used as a “console” to test new code/change code and see what it looks like.

-## about.me type portfolio site
+## In-Class Lab / Homework
-Click [here](virtual-resume) to find the starter code for a virtual about me page you will be creating.
-Change the HTML where necessary.
-Upon completion of the HTML, add your own styles.
-Add ids and classes to your elements to have even more control over the design and style of the page.
-In this folder you will see [screenshots](virtual-resume) of an example that has been stylized.
+- The goal is to practice creating a one-page site where you apply what you learned today.
+You can feel free to take one of the projects you created today and add to it or you can also start from scratch.

 ## Summary
 - HTML and CSS work together.
 How?